ManyKaufmann/gencg_2021/Journal/Day 05.md

 ### Mr. Potato

 My intention was to make a face generator which makes cute faces.
 They should include hair and cheeks.
-Later on I cam up with the idea with Mr. Potato Head ...
+Later on I came up with the idea with Mr. Potato Head ...

 <img src="../content/day05/sketchPotato.png" width="30%">